 SOLUTIONS TO ADDRESS THE COOKIE CONSENT PROBLEM

 Either way, people are more aware than ever of how their data gets used, and rely on methods such as clearing caches, using ad blockers, and others to protect their online privacy.
-It’s why governments are stepping in to protect user rights, implementing regulatory laws such as the GDPR in the EU, and the upcoming CCPA in California, which allows users to opt-out of data collection and presents a clear picture of how data will be used.
-These actions need to be embraced, because losing a consumer’s trust is just about the worst thing a company can do, as Instagram and Facebook are learning in their newest privacy breach involving third-party, Hyp3r.
+It’s why governments are stepping in to protect user rights, implementing regulatory laws such as the GDPR in the EU, and the upcoming CCPA in California, which allows users to opt out of data collection and presents a clear picture of how data will be used.
+These actions need to be embraced, because losing a consumer’s trust is just about the worst thing a company can do, as Instagram and Facebook are learning in their newest privacy breach involving a third-party, Hyp3r.

 Of course, there are ways around cookies, such as canvas fingerprinting, but there are vastly more sustainable solutions: